jackkrone/Newtons-Method-Math458/README.md

 # Newtons Method Fractal Geometry Project

 ### Overview:
 This is a project I completed in Numerical Methods (MATH 458) at USC.
-The task was, broadly speaking, to create a visual representation of the rate of convergence for Newton's Method depending on the initial provided.
+The task was, broadly speaking, to create a visual representation of the rate of convergence for Newton's Method depending on the initial value provided.
 Newton's Method is an iterative method for identifying a root of a given function.
 Starting with an initial guess, Newton's method outputs successive new values each closer than the last to a valid root of the given function.
 Generally speaking, we assume that the further the initial guess is from a root of the function the slower the rate of convergence (i.e. the more iterations required before a valid root is identified).
 This is not entirely true though, as you will see.

 ### Newton's Method:
 The following is repeated, starting with the initial guess *x<sub>0</sub>*, and ending when *| x<sub>n</sub> - x<sub>n-1</sub> | < M* where *M* is some predetermined threshold indicating a sufficiently close value has been reached.